ymlai87416/CarND-Semantic-Segmentation/README.md

 FCN[2] is proposed to solve semantic segmentation.
 It comes with several favor like FCN-8, FCN-16 and FCN-32.

-In this project, FCN-8 is used, it takes the final layer and combines with predictions from 2 intermediate layers (pool3 and pool4), and upsamples the combined result 8 times to obtain the result.
+In this project, FCN-8 is used.
+FCN-8 takes the final layer and combines with predictions from 2 intermediate layers (pool3 and pool4), and upsamples the combined result 8 times to obtain the result.

 FCN-8 provides more accurate result than FCN-16 and FCN-32 by considering more output from intermediate layers.